hforge/itools/README.txt

 strictly necessary it is also recommended to have PIL [3] and docutils [4] installed.

-Apart from the Python packages listed above, itoools.catalog requires the command rsync.
-And for itools.cms you also need the commands xlhtml, ppthtml, pdftotext, wvText and unrtf are needed to index some types of documents.
+Apart from the Python packages listed above, itools.cms requires the commands xlhtml, ppthtml, pdftotext, wvText and unrtf to index some types of documents.

 [1] http://www.reportlab.org/
 [2] http://utidylib.berlios.de/